22 July 2019

 It is the first time in three years that the Home Office has accepted in full the recommendations of the Police Remuneration Review Body (PRRB), the independent review body advising the Government on police pay.

-“It is positive to see the Government abiding by proper process and accepting all the recommendations of the PRRB which it has failed to do for the past two years.
+“And it is positive to see the Government abiding by proper process and accepting all the recommendations of the PRRB which it has failed to do for the past two years.
 But this must be just the start of getting police officers pay back to the level it should be.”

 He continues: “Before the next pay award, the chancellor will announce the results of the Comprehensive Spending Review – and that must include substantial, centrally-funded investment to ensure the service is fully and properly resourced, encompassing a significant, real-term rise in officer pay.”